Mentalization-based treatment: Focus of treatment

 A distinctive feature of MBT is placing the enhancement of mentalizing itself as focus of treatment.
 The aim of therapy is not developing insight, but the recovery of mentalizing.
 Therapy examines mainly the present moment, attending to events of the past only insofar as they affect the individual in the present.
 Other core aspects of treatment include a stance of curiosity, partnership with the patient rather than an 'expert' type role, monitoring and regulating emotional arousal, and identifying the affect focus.
-Transference in classical understanding of this term is not included in the MBT model.
+Transference is not included in the MBT model.
 MBT does encourage consideration of the patient-therapist relationship, but without necessarily generalizing to other relationships, past or present.

 Treatment procedure

 MBT should be offered to patients twice per week with sessions alternating between group therapy and individual treatment.
 During sessions the therapist works to stimulate or nurture mentalizing.
 Particular techniques are employed to lower or raise emotional arousal as needed, to interrupt non-mentalizing and to foster flexibility in perspective-taking.
-Activation occurs through the elaboration of current attachment relationships, the therapist’s encouragement and regulation of the patient’s attachment bond with the therapist and the therapist’s attempts to create attachment bonds between members of the therapy group.
+Activation occurs through the elaboration of current attachment relationships, the therapist's encouragement and regulation of the patient's attachment bond with the therapist and the therapist's attempts to create attachment bonds between members of the therapy group.